abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 ```

 ### Inheritance
-- Enums can't be `extend`ed.
+- Enums can't be `extend`ed or inherited.
 We also can't create an Enum object with `new`.
-Since constructors are always `private`
-- Enums can `implement` interfaces and they have to define abstract methods of those interfaces
+- Enums can `implement` interfaces and they have to define abstract methods of those interfaces.

 ## Sealed Class (Java 17)